-## [1] 82.1852

-## Source: local data frame [6 x 4] ## Groups: date [2] ## ## date vol gbcumul job_count ## <date> <dbl> <dbl> <int> ## 1 2013-05-14 100934887 0.1009349 5 ## 2 2013-05-14 100934887 0.2018698 5 ## 3 2013-05-14 136069750 0.3379395 5 ## 4 2013-05-14 136069750 0.4740093 5 ## 5 2013-05-14 78660495 0.5526698 5 ## 6 2013-05-20 32311066 0.5849808 1

-## [1] "82.185196431309"

-plot of chunk bigquery
+Figure 3 BigQuery processes terabytes in counting a capital number

+## Saving 5 x 4 in image

-Perhaps this level of contribution activity to a repository suggests something important about configurative numbers in big data practice.
+Perhaps this level of contribution activity to a repository suggests something important about the prototyping of configurative numbers in big data practice.
 Most of the 10 million lines added and 8 million lines deleted were configuration-related work as we -- I in particular -- sought to make sense of capital numbers such as 29 million, and tried to differentiate that sense-making from the flood of data challenges, hackathons and other usages of the GithubArchive data that were also offering geographical, sentiment, logistic and temporal narratives about 'how people build software.
 In the process of trying to re-count the capital number, we 'built software' that generated 400 or images, 100 or so data files, and around 1000 other files.
 More than 22000 queries on GoogleBigQuery took place.
-Figure shows something of the flow of data involved in this effort.
+Figure 3 shows something of the flow of data involved in this effort.
 By mid-2016, 80 terabytes of Github data had been searched, queried, tallied, counted, sorted and arranged according the job logging supplied by the Google Compute Platform.
 This include one day in August 2013 where 12,000 jobs executed.
 It appears as a steep ascent on the left hand side of the graph.
 Traversing 40 terabytes, and generating a bill of around $US2000, the events of that day triggered a 'reaching out' from Google Compute marketing department who were interested in our 'use case.'
 Why write so much code, process so much data, create so many figures and images, and indeed organise all of this work in the sometimes maddeningly precise version control system of a git repository on Github?

 Conclusion

-Suchman's suggestion that configuration always concerns both composition of elements and materialising imaginaries seems particularly resonant here.
-It takes work to get contemporary digital data and associated large numbers to do something other than add to the count of capital numbers and their platform-centred aggregates.
-Configurative numbers, I have suggested, is one term for the versions of enumeration that result from re-countings that seek to identify the composition of capital numbers, and to follow some of the imaginaries aggregating in them.
-We saw how that re-counting points to many attempts to storify data flows, to associative-imitative fluxes, and to very extensive configuration work that saturate the data stream with links to what happens elsewhere.

 Where does this leave 29 million repositories?
-Halved by all the repositories with no more than a single event, halved again by all the repositories that are a copy of other repositories, hollowed out by all the repositories where people do not build software but use the repository for some other purpose (as a backup site for instance), millions of code repositories remain.
-Github released the full source code of 2 million repositories on GoogleBigQuery in mid-2016, perhaps reflecting the reality that the 30 million or so other repositories were not going to add new stories to the platform.
+Halved by all the repositories with no more than a single event, halved again by all the repositories that are a copy of other repositories, hollowed out by all the repositories where people do not build software but use the repository for some other purpose (as a mirror site for instance), millions of code repositories remain.
+Github placed the full source code of 2 million repositories on GoogleBigQuery in mid-2016, perhaps reflecting the reality that the 30 million or so other repositories were not going to add new stories to the platform.

+Suchman suggests that configuration always entails both composition of elements and materialising imaginaries.
+It takes work to get contemporary digital data and associated large numbers to do something other than augment the count of capital numbers and their platform-centred aggregates.
+Configurative numbers, I have suggested, is one term for prototypical enumerations and re-countings that seek to map the composition of capital numbers, and to follow some of the imaginaries aggregating in them.
+We saw how that re-counting runs along the same lines as the many attempts to 'storify' data flows, yet whenever we turn to associative-imitative fluxes, or to very extensive configuration work that saturate the data stream with links to what happens elsewhere, the stories told with data start to become unstable, unfamiliar and at times a little more interesting.

 References